cristianglezm/Maze/README.md

 ﻿# Maze #

-Maze is a demo to see different graph traversal algorithms in action.
+Maze is a demo to see different graph traversal algorithms in action and generate mazes with differents algorithms.

 [Video](https://www.youtube.com/watch?v=AEI9HyGn89U)